Hassanat-Awodipe/Tweet-Analysis-of-WeRateDogs/README.md

 >
 > The images in the WeRateDogs Twitter archive were ran through a neural network that can classify breeds of dogs.
 The results: a table full of image predictions (the top three only) alongside each tweet ID, image URL, and the image number that corresponded to the most confident prediction (numbered 1 to 4 since tweets can have up to four images).
 The file (image_predictions.tsv) containing these detilas was hosted on Udacity's servers.
 I downloaded  this programmatically using the Requests library.

-> Finally, after the process of gathering, accessing and cleaning, I asked questions to generate insights and produce univariate and bivariate visualizations.
+> Finally, after the process of gathering, assessing and cleaning, I asked questions to generate insights and produce univariate and bivariate visualizations.